Warning: Disconnect power before servicing.

 Can extreme humidity damage the GE humidity sensor?

-E6 but dehumidifier still removes water.
+E6 but the dehumidifier is still pulling water.
 Should I worry?

 Same Fix Works on These Brands